 The use of some local anesthetic drug products during labor and delivery may be followed by diminished muscle strength and tone for the first day or two of life.
 This has not been reported with bupivacaine.

-There have been reports of cardiac arrest during use of bupivacaine hydrochloride 0.75% solution for epidural anesthesia in obstetrical patients.
-The package insert for bupivacaine hydrochloride for epidural, nerve block, etc. has a more complete discussion of preparation for, and management of, this problem.
-These cases are compatible with systemic toxicity following unintended intravascular injection of the much larger dose recommended for epidural anesthesia and have not occurred within the dose range of bupivacaine hydrochloride 0.75% recommended for spinal anesthesia in obstetrics.
-The 0.75% concentration of bupivacaine hydrochloride is therefore not recommended for obstetrical epidural anesthesia.
-Bupivacaine Spinal (bupivacaine in dextrose injection, USP) is recommended for spinal anesthesia in obstetrics.
+There have been reports of cardiac arrest during use of Bupivacaine Hydrochloride in Dextrose Injection, USP 0.75% solution for epidural anesthesia in obstetrical patients.
+The package insert for Bupivacaine Hydrochloride in Dextrose Injection, USP hydrochloride for epidural, nerve block, etc., has a more complete discussion of preparation for, and management of, this problem.
+These cases are compatible with systemic toxicity following unintended intravascular injection of the much larger doses recommended for epidural anesthesia and have not occurred within the dose range of bupivacaine hydrochloride 0.75% recommended for spinal anesthesia in obstetrics.
+The 0.75% concentration of Bupivacaine Hydrochloride in Dextrose Injection, USP is therefore not recommended for obstetrical epidural anesthesia.

 In clinical studies, differences in various pharmacokinetic parameters have been observed between elderly and younger patients (see CLINICAL PHARMACOLOGY, Pharmacokinetics).

 This product is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function (see CLINICAL PHARMACOLOGY, Pharmacokinetics).